ludwit/sphinx-prototype/readme.md

 All data is encoded as ASCII.

 - **Route** consists of three bytes containing in the following order the addresses of the second and third hop as well as the destination address of the package.<br />
-- **SURB**  consists of four bytes containing in the following order the addresses of three hops and the sender of the package.
+- **SURB**  (Single Use Reply Block) consists of four bytes containing in the following order the addresses of three hops and the sender of the package.
 This part is used by the recipient to create the *Route* for a reply to the originator.<br />
 - **Message** consists of 142 bytes that encode the message including the line feed and null character.
 Resulting in an effective message size of 140 characters.<br />

 #### Example